 The name of the Corporation must include one of the following designators at the end of the business name:

-• Or an abbreviation of one of those words – Corp., Inc., Co., or Ltd.
+- Or an abbreviation for one of those words: Corp., Inc., Co., or Ltd.

 A comma may be used after the business name and before the designator.
 For example, “Common Grounds Coffee Inc.” and “Common Grounds Coffee, Inc.” are both acceptable.

-If there is a name you want but are not ready to register the Corporation, you can file the Reservation of Reserved Name with the Kentucky Secretary of State, Division of Business Filings.
-The name reservation will hold a name for up to 120 days at the cost of $15.
+If you want a name but are not ready to register the Corporation, you can file a Reservation of Reserved Name with the Kentucky Secretary of State, Division of Business Filings.
+The reservation will hold a name for up to 120 days.

 While a Corporation has to select a unique name that another Kentucky Corporation isn’t using, that doesn’t guarantee the name isn’t currently in use by someone else.
 So before registering a Corporation name, be sure to do a trademark search to verify it is available for you to use.